-When you see an object like the one below, you can use a QR code scanner on your phone or tablet and it will play a video of the math example.
+When you see an object like the one below, you can use a QR code scanner on your phone or tablet, and it will play a video of the math example.
+You can click on the link if you are working on a computer.